Alfred Naifeh: Early life

 Alfred Naifeh was born on January 5, 1915, in Covington, Tennessee, to a Lebanese immigrant family from Jdeidet Marjeyoun, Lebanon.
 He was raised in Norman, Oklahoma.

 He graduated from the University of Oklahoma in 1937 with a BA and a LL.B. in 1940.
-Naifeh was awarded a Cook Fellowship at the University of Michigan Law School and received a LLM degree in 1941.
+Naifeh was awarded a Cook Fellowship at the University of Michigan Law School and received an LLM degree in 1941.
 He was a member of Phi Beta Kappa and Order of the Coif, a legal honor society.

 Career

-Following graduation, was admitted to the of the Oklahoma Bar Association and became a member of the American Bar Association.
+Following graduation, he was admitted to the Oklahoma Bar Association and became a member of the American Bar Association.
 He served as a law clerk in Oklahoma City for Alfred P. Murrah, judge of the U.S. Circuit Court of Appeals of the 10th Judicial District.

 Navy and death

 Naifeh was a member of the United States Navy Reserves Officer Training Corps and was called to active duty for World War II.
 On July 5, 1941, he received a commission as an ensign in the Navy Supply Corps.
 On February 27, 1942, Naifeh was assigned to the USS Meredith (DD-434) as destroyer division disbursing officer.
 On October 1, 1942, he was promoted to lieutenant (junior grade).

 During the Battle of the Solomons Islands, the USS Meredith, was struck by a Japanese air raid and rapidly sank on October 16, 1942, near Guadalcanal.
 Naifeh worked for two days and nights to locate and tend to his wounded shipmates, taking survivors to life rafts.
 On the third day, he fought off sharks that were attacking his shipmates.
 As a result of his continuing efforts to save his shipmates, he was overcome by exhaustion and died on October 16, 1942.
 Of the 400 crewmen of the USS Meredith, only seventy survived.